LifeBoard

 LifeBoard is easy to use

-The simple instructions make it easy for a civilian lifeguard to understand how to use the LifeBoard.
-The safety strap is recognizable and therefore the rescuer intuitively understands how to apply it.
-This makes it quick and easy to put the rescue equipment into use.
+The simple instructions make it easy for a civilian rescuer to understand how to use LifeBoard.
+The safety strap is easily recognizable, allowing the rescuer to intuitively understand how to apply it.
+This makes it quick and easy to put the rescue equipment to use.

 LifeBoard®